JuAbels/joint-vae/README.md

 ### MSE
 ### Binary Cross Entropy
 ### Cauchy loss
+In consultation with our lecturer, we used the Cauchy Loss, trying to improve the results.
 <img src="https://github.com/JuAbels/joint-vae/blob/Tillmann/RESULTS/CauchyScalarValue.png" width="400">
+However, the results became significantly worse.

 # References
 Barron Jonathan T., “A General and Adaptive Robust Loss Function,” CVPR (2019).